-- Place one or more pillows behind your lower back, and/or shoulders so that you are comfortable and relaxed.
+- Place one or more pillows behind your lower back and/or shoulders so that you are comfortable and relaxed.

-- You’ll need at least one pillow in your lap to bring baby up to the level of your breast, and another under the arm that will support your baby as he breastfeeds.
+- You’ll need at least one pillow in your lap to bring baby up to the level of your breast and another under the arm that will support your baby as he breastfeeds.

-- If you are sitting in a chair, use a foot stool or something else to raise your lap so you don’t have to strain or lean over to get baby closer to your breast.
+- If you are sitting in a chair, use a footstool or something else to raise your lap so you don’t have to strain or lean over to get baby closer to your breast.

 Why all the fuss about your comfort?
 Once baby is latched-on, you’re going to be stuck in this position for 20 to 30 minutes.
 You don’t want to be all knotted up when baby finally falls asleep in your arms.

 Before you do anything else, be sure that your baby is awake and alert.
 A sleepy newborn can’t nurse effectively.
-Undress baby down to just her diaper, so that she has lots of stimulating skin contact while nursing.
+Undress baby down to just her diaper so that she has lots of stimulating skin contact while nursing.
 Hold her in front of you and gently raise her from a lying-down position to one where she is supported in front of your face.
 Call her name, talk to her gently, and repeat this until she is awake enough to nurse.
 If your baby is fussing or crying, calm her down before offering the breast.

-Babies as well as mothers should be comfortable during breastfeeding.
+Babies, as well as mothers, should be comfortable during breastfeeding.
 Baby’s breastfeeding reflexes work best when baby is well supported with her body comfortably aligned.

 - Use one or more pillows in your lap to bring baby up to the level of your breast.
-Don’t expect your arms alone to be able to hold her at breast height though an entire feeding.
-Use pillows and a foot support to bring baby up and in toward you.
+Don’t expect your arms alone to be able to hold her at breast height through an entire feeding.
+Use pillows and foot support to bring baby up and in toward you.
 The baby comes to the breast, not the breast to the baby.

 - Nestle baby in your arm so that her neck rests in the bend of your elbow, her back along your forearm, her buttocks in your hand.

-- Turn baby on her side, so that she is facing you tummy to tummy.
-Pull her close to you, so that her body wraps around yours.
+- Turn baby on her side so that she is facing you tummy to tummy.
+Pull her close to you so that her body wraps around yours.
 Her head and neck should be straight and in line with her body, not arched backward or turned sideways.
 Baby should not have to turn her head or strain upward to reach your nipple.
 The breast should be right there in front of her little mouth.

 - What to do about those little arms flailing away?
 Tuck the lower arm under baby’s body, into the soft pocket of your midriff.
 You can hold the upper arm down with the thumb of the hand that is holding her.
 If it’s hard to control baby’s body, try swaddling her in a blanket.

 The position described above for mother and baby is called the cradle hold.
 It’s the most common way that mothers hold babies while nursing.
 But there are times when you might choose another position.
 When baby is having difficulty learning to latch on, try the Clutch Hold or the Reversed Cradle Hold for more support and a better view of baby’s mouth.
 The Side-Lying Position makes night-nursing and nap-nursing easier.
-Mothers with a tender tummy from a cesarean sometimes prefer the clutch hold or the side-lying position, to keep baby off their lap.
+Mothers with a tender tummy from a cesarean sometimes prefer the clutch hold or the side-lying position to keep baby off their lap.